NEW BEGINNING FOR EASTER

 Because I have made another, profound decision:

-The Frankfurter Brett is being completely redesigned.
+The FRANKFURTER BRETT is being completely revised.

 (More on this under "3 - Looking Ahead".)